 Another issue is that all old posts show a duplicate of the main photo at the top of each page.
 I’ve contacted our web developers today to see if they can correct this.
 Hopefully, soon this will be resolved.
 Please be patient with us as we work through this issue and a few other remaining issues.

 At this rate, if I do one page of 17 posts per day, I will complete the editing process in about five months.
-I completed this same process of correcting old posts about four years ago.
-However, with the recent transition to the new site, many line and paragraph issues occurred.
-Also, in reviewing old posts, I’ve realized I’d missed many grammar and spelling errors in my past mission to correct errors.
+I finished this same process of correcting old posts about four years ago.
+However, with the recent transition to the new site, many lines and paragraph issues occurred.
+Also, in reviewing old posts, I’ve realized I’d missed many grammar and spelling errors in my past mission to correct the mistakes.
 Now, my goal is to correct everything.
 No doubt, it’s a daunting task which each day will take about an hour.

 At first, I thought I’d do this each day before preparing each new post.
-But now, two days later, I realize I’d rather do it first thing in the morning.
+But now, two days later, I realize I’d instead do it first thing in the morning.
 It’s not a pleasant task, like preparing a new post is for me.
-I’ve always been one to get the difficult tasks out of the way first thing in the morning, leaving me free to enjoy the remainder of the day’s tasks.
+I’ve always been one to get the complex functions out of the way first thing in the morning, leaving me free to enjoy the remainder of the day’s tasks.

-I have no doubt in this new process, I’ll still miss a few corrections, Fortunately, WordPress, as opposed to Blogger. is definitely more aggressive in reminding writers to type correctly and avoid making errors.
+I do not doubt this new process; I’ll still miss a few corrections; Fortunately, WordPress, as opposed to Blogger.
+Is more aggressive in reminding writers to type correctly and avoid making errors.
 This is a tremendous help.
-I’ve been using the apps Gingerly and Grammarly the past few years but even they have missed a number of errors I’d made.
+I’ve been using the apps Gingerly and Grammarly the past few years, but even they have missed several mistakes I’d made.

 |More marine life.|

-I give myself a break on this due to the fact I realize I am preparing the equivalent of an essay 365 days a year, at times during challenging and stressful periods, comparable to those most recently.
+I give myself a break on this because I realize I am preparing the equivalent of an essay 365 days a year, at times during challenging and stressful periods, comparable to those most recently.
 These scenarios are a breeding ground for making errors.

 I laugh when texting family and friends over spellcheck changing words to unintelligible words and phrases, often leaving me in stitches.
-Then again, I often type incorrectly since I’m slow when texting on my phone.
-I bet many of you relate to this laugh worthy scenario.
+Then again, I usually type incorrectly since I’m slow when texting on my phone.
+I bet many of you relate to this laugh-worthy scenario.

 |Many of us lobster enthusiasts would appreciate a lobster of this size on a platter.|

 We love technology.
-But, technology is only as good as our own personal skills to use it.
-I am not adept at web development, although I played a big role in the design of our new site.
+But, technology is only as good as our skills to use it.
+I am not adept at web development, although I played a significant role in designing our new site.
 I am slow at typing, even after all these years of banging away on a keyboard.
-Basically, I pick away at a keyboard, in a meager attempt to avoid typing errors.
-Even that, apparently, hasn’t worked so well.
+I pick away at a keyboard in a meager attempt to avoid typing errors.
+Even that hasn’t worked so well.